 Here are four advantages of carbon ceramic brakes over conventional brakes:

 A. Brake Fade Resistance

 Brake fade is the loss of braking power under high braking temperatures.

-Unlike conventional brakes (such as cast iron brakes or steel brakes), carbon ceramic brakes are less susceptible to brake fade since they don’t usually distort under high temperature conditions.
+Unlike conventional brakes (such as cast iron or steel brakes), carbon ceramic brakes are less susceptible to brake fade since they don’t usually distort under high temperature conditions.

 Additionally, a carbon ceramic disc is excellent at dissipating friction heat, so it’s less likely to reach an excessively high temperature.
-This allows the carbon ceramic brakes to consistently provide steady braking performance whether you’re:
+This allows the carbon brakes to provide steady braking performance whether you’re: